office of international programs

 Boston College has over 60 BC programs around the world.
 To accommodate those students who would like to study in a country or a city in which BC currently does not offer a program or need tailored programs for certain majors, the Office of International Programs has compiled the following list of approved external programs.

-In preparation for your study abroad in Germany, you will work with a Boston College OIP Advisor who specializes in this country and in BC's programs there.
+In preparation for your study abroad in Austria, you will work with a Boston College OIP Advisor who specializes in this country and in BC's programs there.
 Your advisor will help guide you through the application and pre-departure process, as well as act as your main contact with BC while abroad.
-For students studying abroad in Germany, your advisor is Sara Brown.
+For students studying abroad in Austria, your advisor is George Agras.

 As a leader of the EU, the euro has been Germany’s official currency since 2002.